yanikal/project/README.md

-Title : HTML Assignment
+Online food order -->chic-chic-chicken website

-Description : Restaurant Web Pages By using HTML and CSS
+Description : chic-chic-chicken is a full stack web application that allows users to place orders at a single restaurant.
+Both the restaurant and the user are notified by the email.
+The orders were stored using MongoDb.Restaurant Web Pages By using HTML,CSS,java script,node js and mongo DB.

-How to Install and Run : Download Visual Studio Code and create a file then give right click and Open With Live Server.
+How to Install and Run : Download Visual Studio Code .

 HTML Pages : 1.
 Index Page.html
              2. Home.html